Background pattern

 If you use more Respreeza than you should

-The consequences of an overdose are unknown.
+The consequences of an overdose are not known.

 If you forget to use Respreeza

-• Do not take a double dose to make up for the missed dose.
+• Do not take a double dose to make up for the forgotten dose.

-If you interrupt treatment with Respreeza
+If you stop using Respreeza

-4. Possible Adverse Effects
+4. Possible side effects

-Some side effects can be severe:
+Some side effects can be serious:

 Other side effectsmay include:

-Common(affecting up to 1 in 10 people)
+Common(may affect up to 1 in 10 people)

 Dizziness, headache, difficulty breathing (dyspnea), nausea.

-Rare(affecting up to 1 in 100 people)
+Uncommon(may affect up to 1 in 100 people)

-Very rare(affecting up to 1 in 10,000 people)
+Rare(may affect up to 1 in 10,000 people)

 Decreased sensation of touch such as burning, tingling, or numbness in your hands, arms, legs, or feet (hypoesthesia), excessive sweating (hyperhidrosis), itching, chest pain, chills, fever (pyrexia).

-Unknown frequency(cannot be estimated from available data)
+Frequency not known(cannot be estimated from the available data)

 Reporting of side effects

-5. Conservation of Respreeza
+5. Storage of Respreeza

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-After reconstitution, the solution must be used immediately.
+After reconstitution, the solution should be used immediately.
 If this is not possible, the solutions can be stored for up to 3 hours at room temperature (up to 25 °C).
 Do not freeze the reconstituted solution.

 Composition of Respreeza

-The other components are sodium chloride, sodium dihydrogen phosphate monohydrate and mannitol (see section 2).
+The other componentsare sodium chloride, sodium dihydrogen phosphate monohydrate, and mannitol (see section 2).

-Appearance of the product and contents of the pack
+Appearance of the Product and Container Contents

 This medicinal product is a white to off-white powder.

-Contents of the pack:
+Contents of one container:

-• 1 vial for single use
+• 1 single-use vial with powder

-• 1 20/20 transfer set (Mix2Vial) for reconstitution
+• 1 Mix2Vial 20/20 transfer device for reconstitution

-• 1 vial for single use
+• 1 single-use vial with powder

-• 1 20/20 transfer set (Mix2Vial) for reconstitution
+• 1 Mix2Vial 20/20 transfer device for reconstitution

 Administration equipment (inner box):